-SAP SoD Analysis for Freelance Consultants: Why We Built a Modular Freelance Edition
+SAP SoD Analysis for Freelance Consultants: Why We Built a Freelance Edition

-MTC Skopos Freelance edition is a modular licence of the same software Business clients use, priced for independent SAP and GRC consultants.
-Start at 311 EUR a month for the core platform, add modules à la carte, or take everything for 667 EUR a month.
+MTC Skopos Freelance edition is a modular licence of the same software Business clients use, designed for independent SAP and GRC consultants.
+Core platform plus à-la-carte modules.
 Up to 3 seats, no enterprise sales cycle, no feature gating beyond what you choose to license.
+Contact us for terms.

 If you are a freelance SAP or GRC consultant, you already know the problem.
 You walk into a client engagement, the scope is SoD analysis or access risk remediation, and the client expects a professional tool to back the analysis.
 SAP GRC Access Control is licensed to the client, not to you.
 Pathlock the same.
 Most boutique competitors quote five-figure annual contracts and need a procurement cycle.
 So you fall back to spreadsheets, custom scripts, or hours of manual queries against AGR_* tables.